BY: Stacey Pisani

 - The project team’s understanding of the designed project end point.
 A periodic assessment of the end point of a project is vital to aligning stakeholders and ensuring that all efforts are directed toward the desired outcome.
 As data and information are collected on a project, it is sometimes necessary to reset the project strategy toward an alternative end point.

 - How efficiently and effectively the project team communicates critical project information for decision making.
 A portfolio-based approach establishes a standard way of communicating project activities, schedule, and budget.
-This allows for more efficient communication between critical internal stakeholders (e.g., legal, public relations, real estate, and senior management) and with external consultants/advisors.
+This allows for more efficient communication between critical internal stakeholders (e.g., legal, public relations, real estate, and senior management) and with external consultants/advisers.

 Portfolio-Based Management Model